lirannesta/flagsmith-open-api-java-generator/README.md

 # Getting Started
 Inside pom.xml file, under openapi-generator-maven-plugin attributes, set the desired packages for API and model of the generated code.
+Put the resource openAPI schema under /sec/main/resources/flagsmith.json (referenced already via the pom.xml file).
 After cloning, run Maven clean + install.
+The generated code will reside under /target/classes directory.
 During Maven test phase, *FlagsmithOpenapiApplicationTests* will run , and load SpringBoot context. you can use these tests.
 One might also startup a SpringBoot Application using the already given *FlagsmithOpenapiApplication* class.
-The generated code will reside under /target/classes directory.

 ### Reference Documentation